plewis/plewis.github.io/phylogenetics/revbayes.md

 to load the necessary modules.
 (Remember: the command <tt>module avail</tt> shows a list of all available modules.)
 {% endcomment %}

+## Create a directory

+Use the unix <tt>mkdir</tt> command to create a directory to play in today:

+    cd
+    mkdir rblab

 ## Load singularity